tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

-At this point the immediate reaction is to look at the C version and try to hack up something analogous using functionality from Oberon-2_'s ``SYSTEM`` module, but that way lies madness, difficulty, and type errors.
+At this point the immediate reaction is to look at the C version and try to hack up something analogous using functionality from Oberon-2_'s ``SYSTEM`` module, but that way lies difficulty, type errors, and madness.
 Instead, you have to step back and think about things from another viewpoint.
 The problem is that we can't declare a type for a function procedure that returns another function procedure of its type, because that is recursive.
 Instead of trying for a